Nov 12, 2024

 • From 24°C, a significant drop in productivity is observed

-• Above 30°C, productivity decreases by half
+• Beyond 30°C, productivity drops by half

 Impact on Workers' Health